zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 When you reprogram your machine-learning system to send an `{"object_category": "BLEGG"}` message when it sees an object with an eggness score of 2 and a blueness score of 1, then your vanadium-ore-processing machine wears down its drill bits trying to process a rube.

-_Other than_ the fact that _some aspects_ of these situations can be usefully _visualized_ as changes to a two-dimensional diagram depicting an area with a boundary, what do these situations have to do with each other?
+_Other than_ the fact that _some aspects_ of both of these situations can be usefully _visualized_ as changes to a two-dimensional diagram depicting an area with a boundary, what do these situations have to do with each other?
 They don't.
 Countries aren't Bayesian networks.
 They just aren't.
-Why would you expect to understand a machine-learning concept by telling a story about national borders?

-[TODO: math of correct cognition can be mapped to a boundary, and so can a country]
+When we depict a country on a map, we're _not talking_ about a cognitive system that can use observations of latitude to estimate probabilities of country-membership and then use that distribution on country-membership to get an updated probability distribution on longitude.
+(I mean, given a world map, you _could_ program such a thing, but it seems kind of useless—it's not clear why anyone would _want_ that particular program.)
+Why would you expect to understand an AI-theory concept by telling a story about national borders?

 ------

-So, that's what's wrong with the national-borders metaphor, but we haven't yet really explained the problem with "unnatural" categories—those that you would visualize as a squiggly, "gerrymandered" boundary.
+So, that's what's wrong with the national-borders metaphor.
+But we haven't yet really explained the problem with "unnatural" categories—those that you would _visualize as_ a squiggly, "gerrymandered" boundary.
 The squiggly _blegg\*_ boundary doesn't have the nice property of corresponding to the category labels in our nice factorized naïve Bayes model, but it still contains information.
 You can still do a Bayesian update on being told that an object lies within a squiggly boundary in configuration space.
 If that update eliminates half of your probability-mass, that's one information-theoretic bit, no matter how the category is shaped in Thingspace.

 If you only care about how much probability you assign to the _exact_ answer, then a bit is a bit.
 But if an approximate answer is approximately as good—if your answerspace has a metric on it, so that "approximate" can mean something—then some bits can be more valuable than others.